resurfaceio/network-sniffer/README.md

 - `USAGE_LOGGERS_RULES` stores a set of rules used to filter sensitive info when logging API calls.
 [Learn more](#protecting-user-privacy)

 In addition, the `APP_PORT` environment variable tells the network sniffer where to listen in the host machine.

+## VPC mirroring

+Capturing inbound and outbound traffic from the network interfaces that are attached to EC2 instances can be achieved with VPC mirroring.
+Click [here](http://resurface.io/404) for a step-by-step guide on how to set that up using AWS.

+Once you have created the traffic mirror session with its corresponding filter, the mirrored traffic is encapsulated in a VXLAN header.
+We can set up a new VXLAN interface on top of an existing `eth0` for tunnel endpoint communication using the following command:

+    sudo ip link add vx0 type vxlan id $VNI local $SOURCE_EC2_IP remote $TARGET_EC2_IP dev eth0 dstport 4789

+Here we are adding a virtual link named `vx0` that will work as a VXLAN interface on top of the `eth0` device.
+All VXLAN headers are associated with a 24-bit segment ID named VXLAN Network Identifier (VNI) for a given VPC mirroring session.
+The target EC2 instance will receive the mirrored traffic on the IANA-assigned port, UDP port 4789.

+Then, just change the state of the device to UP:

+    sudo ip link set vx0 up

+Finally, set the environment variable `VPC_MIRROR_DEVICE=vx0` and  run the sniffer application using your favorite alternative.

 ## Protecting User Privacy